A. J. Greer: Professional

 On October 11, 2020, having been unable to cement a role in the NHL with the Avalanche and looking for more opportunity, Greer was traded by Colorado to the New York Islanders in exchange for Kyle Burroughs.
 As a restricted free agent, Greer agreed to a one-year, two-way contract with the Islanders on October 27, 2020.
 In the pandemic-delayed 2020–21 season, Greer was assigned by the Islanders to AHL affiliate, the Bridgeport Sound Tigers.
 In a slow start to the season, Greer posted one goal and two points in 10 games with the Sound Tigers before he was traded by the Islanders, along with Mason Jobst, a 2021 first-round draft selection and a conditional 2022 fourth-round pick to the New Jersey Devils in exchange for Kyle Palmieri and Travis Zajac on April 7, 2021.
-He was reassigned to continue in the AHL with the Binghamton Devils later that month.
+He was reassigned to the AHL with the Binghamton Devils later that month.

-As a free agent from the Devils, Greer was signed to a two-year, $1.5 million contract to join the Boston Bruins on July 13, 2022.
+A free agent from the Devils, Greer signed a two-year, $1.5 million contract to join the Boston Bruins on July 13, 2022.

 Prior to the season, the Calgary Flames claimed Greer off of waivers from the Bruins on October 9, 2023.
 Remaining with the Flames for the duration of the season, Greer matched his career high in points, and registered a season best 6 goals and 12 points through 59 appearances.

-Leaving the Flames as a free agent, on July 1, 2024, Greer was signed by reigning Stanley Cup champions, the Florida Panthers, to a two-year, $1.7 million contract.
+Leaving the Flames as a free agent, on July 1, 2024 Greer was signed by the reigning Stanley Cup champion Florida Panthers to a two-year, $1.7 million contract.

+As a pending free agent, Greer was traded from Florida to the Anaheim Ducks on June 29, 2026, in exchange for Radko Gudas.
+He was quickly signed by the Ducks to a four-year, $17 million contract extension the following day.

 Personal life

 Greer has been very upfront about his struggles with his mental health and emphasis that seeing a sports psychologist has helped him.
-He has also been an advocate for the NHL's "Bell Lets Talk" program.
+He has also been an advocate for the NHL's "Bell Let's Talk" program.

 On July 7, 2019, Greer and then Columbus Blue Jackets forward Sonny Milano, were arrested in New York City for alleged assault.
 The alleged assault was reportedly over the victim demanding money after getting Greer and Milano table service at a NYC night club.
 Greer was not required to be present for his court date on September 4 and the charges were subsequently dropped in January 2020 after Greer and Milano paid an undisclosed amount for the victim's medical bills and completed community service.

 Greer completed his Bachelor of Arts degree in Interdisciplinary Studies at Boston University in 2024.